This article is part of the EduKink library.

 (It is essential that you be out to yourself.
 Being conflicted about your needs, fantasies, feelings can be a big problem for you and others.
 On the other hand, being comfy with yourself, while hiding it from narrow-minded parts of the world, can be more livable.)

 Note that the use of scene names is less common in certain sub-communities.
-In particular, leather-identified gay men in large metropolitan areas (SF, LA) seem less likely to use them.
+In particular, leather-identified gay men in large kink-tolerant cities (SF, LA) seem less likely to use them.

-The more of us that vanilla people know, the less likely we are to be oppressed.
-At least in theorSy.
+The more of us that vanilla people know (as kinky), the less likely we are to be oppressed.
+At least in theory.
 Having the community out and accepted would require decades of effort and conflict, if we look at the history of other repressed sexual minorities.
-Under the radar has worked fairly well for us.
+Under the radar has worked fairly well for some of us.
+We should choose our battles, and their timing.

-We know some people who used scene names, then came 100% out once they had been in the scene for a long time, all their children reached 18, and their future livelihood could not be damaged by vanilla people.
+We know some people who used scene names, then came 100% out once they had been in the scene for a long time, all their children reached 18, and their future livelihood was less likely to be damaged by bigotted people.
+In our opinion, their scene name became their "real" name long before the court paperwork.

 Some Related Writings: